bratbergm/terraform-azure/README.md

 # Terraform

-This repo is meant a showcase for terraform in Azure.
+This repo is meant as a showcase for terraform in Azure.